-To illustrate the effect that excellent customer support can have on your organisation – both reputationally and in terms of your bottom line – we've compiled a list of some of the best customer service companies.
-So, if you're failing to meet the high standards of your clients, and you need a push in the right direction, here are 11 high-profile organisations that can show you how it should be done.
+To prove it, we've compiled a list of 11 high-profile organisations that have mastered the art (and, indeed, the science) of customer service So, if you're failing to meet the high standards of your clients, and you need a push in the right direction, here are the examples that you should be looking to follow:

 A global consumer and digital goods powerhouse, Amazon proves that the most fundamental element to corporate success lies in the satisfaction of your customers.